grassroot72/fbputs/README.md

 ## About Unicode
 ```
 In Asia, most of the time, double width characters are used, UTF-16 encoding
 is more efficient than UTF-8 encoding.
-It has less memory footprint and use
+It has less memory footprint and uses
 less CPU time to process.

 Is it possible to create a default UTF-16 encoded linux kernel for Asian countries?